10.2: Diffusion Across a Membrane - Passive and Facilitated Diffusion

 This expression indicates that the free ligand has changed in some fashion to x.
 In the next two chapters, we will consider two kinds of transformations:

-- L is a ligand on the outside of a biological membrane (Lout) that binds to a membrane protein receptor, R. This undergoes a conformational change (as we studied in the binding of dioxygen to hemoglobin) which leads to the expulsion of the bound ligand to the inside of the membrane (Lin).
+- L is a ligand on the outside of a biological membrane (Lout) that binds to a membrane protein receptor, R. This undergoes a conformational change (as we studied in the binding of dioxygen to hemoglobin), which leads to the expulsion of the bound ligand to the inside of the membrane (Lin).
 This can be modeled with the simple equation:

 \[\ce{R + L_{out} <=> RL <=> R + L_{in}}. \nonumber \] This process is called facilitated diffusion and represents a physical as opposed to chemical process since no covalent bonds are made or broken.
 This process proceeds down a concentration or chemical potential gradient (Δμ < 0) and hence is spontaneous (thermodynamically favored).
-If the ligand concentration is higher inside the cell, net diffusion moves it to the outside of the cell.
-Passive (non-facilitated) diffusion is kinetically slow in the absence of a receptor since membranes present formidable barriers to the passage of polar molecules. - L is a ligand (or substrate S) that binds to a protein enzyme, E. The bound substrate is chemically altered to produce a new product, P, which dissociates from the enzyme.
+If the ligand concentration is higher inside the cell, net diffusion carries it out of the cell.
+Passive (non-facilitated) diffusion is kinetically slow in the absence of a receptor, as membranes present formidable barriers to the passage of polar molecules. - L is a ligand (or substrate S) that binds to a protein enzyme, E. The bound substrate is chemically altered to produce a new product, P, which dissociates from the enzyme.
 This can be expressed most simply as:

 E + S <==> ES <==> E + P .